OutSystems/docs-product/src/extensibility-and-integration/soap/expose/expose-soap-web-service.md

 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma: https://www.figma.com/file/jSgZ0l0unYdVymLxKZasno/Extensibility-and-Integration?type=design&node-id=418%3A33&mode=design&t=8a1ub9syb4QKHbuk-1
+summary: The article provides a step-by-step guide on how to expose a SOAP Web Service, including setting properties, adding methods, and publishing the module
 ---
 # Expose a SOAP Web Service

 To expose a SOAP Web Service, do the following: